-Challenge number Detail of challenge 1 Levels of Literacy &amp; Numeracy: Despite passing an entrance exam, we have identified that a number of our disadvantaged students require support with their literacy and numeracy skills.
-2 Overall progress/attainment: To continue to improve levels of progress and attainment across the curriculum so that our disadvantaged students are in line with their peers - to ensure that all students have a highly ambitious curriculum.
-3 Reading ages: Reading assessments indicate that a number of disadvantaged students have lower levels of reading comprehension than their peers.
+Challenge number Detail of challenge 1 Equity of access to the College in the application process: the demographics of the current school population indicates that disadvantaged students are underrepresented given our catchment area, suggesting that are less likely to apply to the College and/or are less likely to pass the Entrance examination when they do apply 2 Levels of Literacy &amp; Numeracy: Despite passing an entrance exam, we have identified that a number of our disadvantaged students require support with their literacy and numeracy skills.
+3 Overall progress/attainment: Most recent data suggests that levels of progress and attainment across the curriculum for disadvantaged students are at least in line with their peers but this remains an ongoing area of focus as this has not always historically been the case and disadvantaged students have at times been on the wrong end of an attainment and progress gap 4 Reading ages: Reading assessments indicate that a number of disadvantaged students have lower levels of reading comprehension than their peers.
 This affects their progress in all subjects.
-4 Attendance: Attendance data over the last year indicates that the attendance of disadvantaged students is lower when compared to their peers especially those who are PA.
+5 Attendance: Attendance data over the last year indicates that the attendance of disadvantaged students is lower when compared to their peers especially those who are PA.
 Assessments and observations indicate that absenteeism is negatively impacting disadvantaged students' progress.
-5 Social, emotional & mental health well-being: observations and discussions with students and families have identified social and emotional issues for many students, such as anxiety, depression and low self-esteem.
+6 Social, emotional & mental health well-being: observations and discussions with students and families have identified social and emotional issues for many students, such as anxiety, depression and low self-esteem.
 This is partly driven by concern about catching up lost learning and exams/future prospects, and the lack of enrichment opportunities due to the pandemic.
 These challenges particularly affect disadvantaged students, including their attainment.
-6 Partial School Closure: Assessments, observations and discussions with students and families suggest that the education and wellbeing of some of our disadvantaged students have been impacted by partial school closures to a greater extent than for other students.
+7 Partial School Closure: Assessments, observations and discussions with students and families suggest that the education and wellbeing of some of our disadvantaged students have been impacted by partial school closures to a greater extent than for other students.
 These findings are backed up by several national studies, for example, the EEF, who state that the progress of high-ability disadvantaged students has been most affected by the pandemic.